 Stop oil leaks immediately.

-Leaking oil runs down the street and eventually end up in the river.
+Leaking oil runs down the street and may enter the storm sewers and eventually end up in the river.
 Check for oil leaks regularly and dispose of oil properly.

 Who Monitors and Ensures the Quality of Water?